Healthdirect Free Australian health advice you can count on.

 There may be other medicines to consider for your condition.
 Some medicines may be more effective but have a greater risk of side effects.

-It is important to weigh up the benefits and risks for each medicine option.
-The cost of the medicines may also vary widely, so you may want to ask if there are more affordable alternatives.
+It is important to think about the benefits and risks for each treatment option.
+The cost of the medicines or treatments may also vary widely.
+Understanding the costs can help you make an informed choice.

 In some cases, medicine may not be the only or best approach to improving your condition.
-Sometimes lifestyle changes, such as quitting smoking, losing weight (if you are overweight) and physical activity, may be effective treatments.
+Sometimes lifestyle changes, such as quitting smoking, losing weight (if you are living with overweight or obesity) and physical activity, may be effective treatments.

 For some conditions, there might be other options such as physiotherapy, counselling or surgery.